ubnetdef/SpearHandler/My offline documentation.md

 There could be some things wrong with that method that I may just not be considering right now.

 The way this is currently setup means that it will exhaust 1 client, then move on.
 It won't try multiple clients.

+## Needed refactoring
+Client has 2 classes, ClientData and C2Clients
+This should be the new setup, as data shouldn't store the c2clients